 - AWS Shield Advanced -

-per month- protects against more sophisticated attacks
+$3000per month- protects against more sophisticated attacks

 - always-on, flow-based monitoring, near real time DDoS notifications